From LimeSurvey Manual

 - Expiration date/time: It shows the expiration date and time of your survey.
 After the expiration date/time, no more responses are recorded.

-- Listed publicly: If turned on, your survey will be listed in the "available surveys" portal from where it can be access by anyone;
+- Listed publicly: If turned on, your survey will be listed in the "available surveys" portal from where it can be accessed by anyone;